kruHuli/kruHuli/README.md

 🤖 Data-driven decision-maker skilled in Python, Pandas, and Machine Learning.

-🥇 Award-Winning athlete, referee, and referee trainer.
+🥇 Award-winning athlete, referee, and referee trainer.

 💡 Driven by insights, teamwork, and a growth mindset.